Honouring tech innovation in the enterprise

 Leadership: DHL Express (S) Pte Ltd (Singapore)

-Project: ON-the-GO, an integrated, self-serve IT mobile solution with self-collect options and online payment through eNETS for export shipments on mobile devices anytime, anywhere without a need for printers.
+Project: Enhancing B2C Customer Experience.
+ON-the-GO is an integrated, self-serve IT mobile solution with self-collect options and online payment through eNETS for export shipments.

 Growth: Detmold Group (Pan Asian/Australia)